ovdncids/react-curriculum/Next-js-13.4.md

 'use client'
 import { useState } from 'react'
 import { useRouter } from 'next/navigation'
-import { usersService } from '@/services/usersService.js'
+import { usersServices } from '@/services/usersServices.js'
 import Delete from './delete.js'

 const Update = (props) => {